 This estimate is created at the start of every sprint.
 While there might be an urge to do so during the design stage, it’s better to wait.
 There are valuable insights that come after each sprint that should be applied to the next one.

 What the estimation’s goal is to develop a new sprint velocity for each sprint.
 This should reflect the objectives of that sprint, efficiencies that we’re learned from the previous one and what can be realistically done with the current resources.
+There are also many tools available now to help maximize the number of objectives met during each spring, from test automation tools to CI/CD solutions.

 3. Allocation of Sprint Work